Mistakx/Mistakx/README.md

 ### Personal information:

 - 🛠 &nbsp; At work, I'm a Swift mobile developer.
-- 🏠 &nbsp; At home, I tend to develop various software mainly using C++ and Go.
+- 🏠 &nbsp; At home, I tend to develop various software mainly using Rust and Go.